Tissø: Kalmargården

 Some of the historic evidence is on exhibit at Kalundborg Museum in Kalundborg and others are on exhibit at the National Museum of Denmark in Copenhagen.
-There is a visitor center near the Viking magnate's former residence; Fugledegård visitor centre.
+The Fugledegård visitor centre is near the Viking magnate's former residence.

 Nature

 Even though Tissø is steadily polluted by excess nutrients from the surrounding farmlands and inflows, the environmental standard of the lake is usually considered good, because of the high rate of water exchange and an effective natural oxygenation of surface waters.
-Therefore, the lake supports a rich fish and plant life, with around 20 species of fish living here.
-Most of the fish are spending their entire life in the lake, but a few, like the ide and the brown trout, migrates from the sea through the stream of Nedre Halleby Å. Surprisingly, the lake also houses European flounder.
-The flounder can live in the fresh waters of the lake, but they cannot spawn here.
+Therefore, the lake supports rich fish and plant life, with around 20 species of fish.
+Most of the fish spend their entire life in the lake, but a few, like the ide and the brown trout, migrate from the sea through the stream of Nedre Halleby Å. Surprisingly, the lake also houses European flounder.
+The flounder can live, but not spawn, in the fresh waters of the lake.
+According to the angling association 'Lystfiskeriforeningen Anno 1886', the lake is dominated by European perch, but a good-sized population of northern pike is here as well.
+Other common fish includes tench, various carps, and European eel.
+There is a small and fragile population of zander.

 Tissø formerly supported commercial fishing, but is now exclusively fished by anglers only.
-Fishing is strongly regulated nowadays, requiring a fishing licence and is restricted to the daylight hours more than 100 m from the shores.
-Two larger areas of the western part of the lake, is also to be protected from both fishing and sailing, and rules apply to what size and kind of fish can be caught.
-According to the angling association 'Lystfiskeriforeningen Anno 1886', the lake is dominated by European perch, but a good sized population of northern pike is here as well.
-Other common fish includes tench, various carps and European eel.
-There is a small and fragile population of zander.
+Fishing is strongly regulated nowadays, requiring a fishing licence and is restricted to daylight hours more than 100 m from the shores.
+Two larger areas of the western part of the lake are also to be protected from both fishing and sailing, and rules apply to what size and kind of fish can be caught.

 Birds

-Tissø is home to a rich and varied birdlife and occasionally hunting white-tailed eagles or ospreys can be seen – a rare sight in Denmark.
-On the lake itself great crested grebe, common merganser, various dabbling and diving ducks, greylag goose, bean goose, Canada goose, mute swan, whooper swan, tundra swan and Eurasian coot are usual residents.
-The beach meadows and reed beds house many foraging and breeding birds like pied avocet, little tern, common reed bunting, Eurasian reed warbler and western marsh harrier in addition to Eurasian bittern, bearded reedling, Eurasian penduline tit and common grasshopper warbler.
-Almost all of the lakeside is on private hands, but there is a publicly accessible birdwatching tower near Fugledegård.
+Tissø is home to a rich and varied birdlife.
+Occasionally, hunting white-tailed eagles or ospreys can be seen – a rare sight in Denmark.
+On the lake itself can be found great crested grebe, common merganser, various dabbling and diving ducks, greylag goose, bean goose, Canada goose, mute swan, whooper swan, tundra swan, and Eurasian coot.
+The beach meadows and reed beds house many foraging and breeding birds like pied avocet, little tern, common reed bunting, Eurasian reed warbler, and western marsh harrier, in addition to Eurasian bittern, bearded reedling, Eurasian penduline tit, and common grasshopper warbler.
+Almost all of the lakeside is privately owned, but there is a publicly accessible birdwatching tower near Fugledegård.
 Both the lake and the associated reed beds are of international importance to migratory birds, so hunting and ordinary traffic is strongly regulated in the eastern section.